Polyomino: Polyominoes in puzzles and games

 In addition to the tiling problems described above, there are recreational mathematics puzzles that require folding a polyomino to create other shapes.
 Gardner proposed several simple games with a set of free pentominoes and a chessboard.
 Some variants of the Sudoku puzzle use nonomino-shaped regions on the grid.
 The video game Tetris is based on the seven one-sided tetrominoes (spelled "Tetriminos" in the game), and the board game Blokus uses all of the free polyominoes up to pentominoes.

 Etymology

-The word polyomino and the names of the various orders of polyomino are all back-formations from the word domino, a common game piece consisting of two squares, with the first letter d- fancifully interpreted as a version of the prefix di- meaning "two."
+The word polyomino and the names of the various sizes of polyomino are all back-formations from the word domino, a common game piece consisting of two squares.
 The name domino for the game piece is believed to come from the spotted masquerade garment domino, from Latin dominus.

-Most of the numerical prefixes are Greek.
-Polyominoes of order 9 and 11 more often take the Latin prefixes nona- (nonomino) and undeca- (undecomino) than the Greek prefixes ennea- (enneomino) and hendeca- (hendecomino).
+Despite this word origin, in naming polyominoes, the first letter d- of domino is fancifully interpreted as a version of the prefix di- meaning "two", and replaced by other numerical prefixes.